MicrosoftDocs/dynamics365smb-docs/business-central/includes/reports-purchase-statistics.md

 Statistics are calculated for:

-* purchases before the date entered,
+* Purchases before the date entered.
-* at three intervals from the date entered,
+* At three intervals from the date entered
-* purchases made after the third interval.
+* Purchases made after the third interval.